Table of Contents

-Nose is the primary organ of smell and functions as an important respiratory organ in the body.
-Besides this, it is also involved in functions such as hearing and tasting.
+The nose is the primary organ of smell and functions as an important respiratory organ in the body.
+Besides this, it is also involved in functions such as tasting.

-The air that we breathe in is filtered through the nasal hair.
-The inhaled air is warmed and humidified before it enters into the lungs.
+The air that we breathe is filtered through the nasal hair.
+The inhaled air is warmed and humidified before it enters the lungs.

-The shape of the nose is due to the bones and cartilages.
+The shape of the nose is due to the bones and cartilage.
 The nasal septum separates the nostrils and divides the nasal cavity into two.

 Also Read: Sense Organs